dhelmr/pd/README.md

 ## Installation

+Requires python >= 3.6 and pip.
 Clone the git repo and install the requirements with `pip install --user -r requirements.txt`.

+Run `pd` with `./pd.py`.
+Below it is assumed that `pd` is an executable which links to the script.

+TODO: proper installation setup with pip

 ## Examples